woodstockcs/labs/hello-python/README.md

 ```python
 print("hello,", name)
 ```
+{% next %}

-And be sure to execute your program, testing it a few times with different inputs, with:
+When you  be sure to execute your program, testing it a few times with different inputs, with:

 ```
 python hello.py